 Oh, one more thought.
 Say that Aragorn did keep in touch with Halaran periodically, and that he did note the silence from Anorien but had not been able to investigate.
 Do you think he would have questioned Boromir about any northerners that moved to Anorien?
 Boromir remembered Halaran from the time that H. went to MT to petition the Steward for assistance in Anorien.
 Boromir would have known who Aragorn was talking about, and moreover would have known that Halaran's daughter lived -- and where she was.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter eight zero eight zero as a four place number.
+In the field marked validation number, enter one three seven four as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved